grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/200 Test for performance.md

 Run the test with no command-line flags: `k6 run api-test.js`.

-The load is pretty small, so the server should perform within thresholds.
+The load is small, so the server should perform within thresholds.
-However, this test server may be under load by many k6 learners, so it's hard to say.
+However, this test server may be under load by many k6 learners, so the results are unpredictable.

 <Blockquote mod="note" title="To visualize results...">